 When as opposed to purchasing a particular product due to Brand Loyalty; a Consumer chooses a product, based on their Buying Habits.

-They’ve purchased it before; were satisfied and choose it repeatedly over other brands; simply because it takes the ‘need to think’ out of the Buying Process.
+For Example: They’ve purchased it before; were satisfied and choose it repeatedly over other brands; simply because it takes the ‘need to think’ out of the Buying Process.

 Variety-Seeking Behavior